A-kly/School-Vault/CMPUT 267/Lecture 1 - Intro.md

 - All class content streamed on google meet and recorded for YouTube
-- Lots of admin and barebones of why this couse ecists
+- Lots of admin and barebones of why this course exists
 - course website is https://vladtkachuck4.github.io/machinelearning1
 - Tutorials (optional) 4:00-5:00pm
 	- Going over examples and assignment questions and **Solutions**